andreffs18/dotfiles/README.md

 After forking this repo, you should at least do the following:

 1. Change the `APPLE_ID` the top of the `install.sh` file.
 The one configured is spefically for my use case.
 2. Go through the `config/mac/osx` file and adjust the settings to your liking.
-You can find much more settings at []()
+You can find much more settings at [mathiasbynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) example.
 3. Take a look at my `config/system/.aliases` and remove what you won't use.
-Most of them are just my personal taste.
+Most of them are just for my personal taste.
 You might want to add your own there.
 4. If you need to tweek you `$PATH` you can take a look at `config/system/.exports`.
 All session variables are stored there.
 Feel free to change and explore other options.
-5. Update the dockutil file to configure you dock.
+5. Update the `config/mac/dockutil` file to configure you dock.
 Remove it completly if you prefer the default Dock from Mac.
-6. Check out the Homebre bundle files on the `install/` directory.
+6. Check out the Homebrew bundle files on the `install/` directory.
 You might what to add other apps to install on your machine.
-Search for those new apps online to check if is there a way to install them using Homebrew or Mas.
+Search for apps online to check if is there a way to install them using Homebrew or Mas.

 If you had any problems with it, feel free to drop me an email or open an issue.
 I'll try to answer withing a couple of days!